raspberrypi/documentation/usage/minecraft/README.md

 ![](images/mcpi-install.png)

-Once you see `'mcpi.tar.gz' saved` and are returned to the prompt, type:
+Once you see `'mcpi.tar.gz' saved` and you are returned to the prompt, type the following to extract the files:

 ```bash
 tar xzf mcpi.tar.gz
 ```

-to extract the files.
-This will create a new directory in your home folder called `mcpi`, which is where the Minecraft installation lives.
+This will create a new directory in your home folder called `mcpi`, which is where the Minecraft installation is stored.

 It is safe to delete the `mcpi.tar.gz` file once you have extracted its contents.
 To do this, enter `rm mcpi.tar.gz`.